Last updated on October 17, 2025

 Ingenious Mastery | Illustration by Cristi Balanescu

 How about you?
-Share your most memorable experience of playing a sealed deck in the comments below.
+Do you like Limited because there's less pressure to buy a playset of 4, or fill out a collection tracker?
+Share your most memorable experience of playing a Sealed deck in the comments below.
 I’d love to hear them!

-As always, if you’re looking for more content from us, check out our blog for tons of MTG stuff that will definitely be a good read for everyone.
+Ready to read more from us?
+Check out our blog for tons of MTG stuff that will definitely be a good read for any player.

 And again, if you play MTG Arena and don't have Arena Tutor by your side to help you build decks, you're making a mistake!